jacobian/openstack.compute/docs/index.rst

 Python bindings to the OpenStack Compute API
 ============================================

-This is a client for Rackspace's OpenStack Compute API used by Rackspace Cloud and others..
+This is a client for the OpenStack Compute API used by Rackspace Cloud and others.
 There's :doc:`a Python API <api>` (the :mod:`openstack.compute` module), and a :doc:`command-line script <shell>` (installed as :program:`openstack-compute`).
 Each implements the entire OpenStack Compute API (as well as a few Rackspace-only addons).